prathamkuril/Bankruptcy-Prediction-MATLAB/README.md

-# Bankruptcy Prediction with MATLAB using Linear Regression and Random Forest models
+# Bankruptcy Prediction Using MATLAB with Linear Regression and Random Forest Models for Financial Risk Analysis

 ## Overview